C21orf58: DNA microarray experimental data

-In situ Hybridization
+in situ hybridization

 C21orf58 ortholog in mouse 2610028H24Rik was found to be ubiquitously expressed at high levels throughout the mouse brain.

-Regulation of Expression
+Regulation of expression

 Transcriptional

 The primary promoter for the longest variant of C21orf58 aligns with the start of the 5'UTR and is 1143bp in length.
 The predicted promoter sequence overlaps with the 5'UTR and coding sequence of Pericentrin (PCNT) on the plus strand of Chromosome 21.
 Predicted transcription factors are associated with regulation of the cell cycle, neurogenesis, early development, and sex determination.